tailcallhq/tailcallhq.github.io/docs/conventions.md

 ---
-title: Naming Conventions
+title: GraphQL Schema Naming Conventions with Tailcall
-description: Enhance your understanding of naming and casing conventions for GraphQL schema to ensure clarity and consistency in your schema design using Tailcall.
+description: "Master GraphQL schema design with Tailcall's comprehensive guide to naming and casing conventions.
+Ensure clarity, consistency, and maintainability across your schema.
+Learn best practices for fields, arguments, types, and more."
+slug: /graphql-schema-naming-conventions-tailcall
 ---

 ## General Naming Principles